|Program Application||Application Opens||Application Deadline||Start Term|

-- From an impartial employer, or employment or volunteer supervisor who can objectively assess your potential for practice in the field of social work and/or potential for graduate study.
-Inform your recommender that when asked on the letter of recommendation form “How long have you known this applicant and in what capacity?” that they are to identify themselves as either employer or supervisor, and not list any additional roles such as friend or colleague.
+- From an impartial employment or volunteer supervisor who can objectively assess your ability to do graduate level work and your potential for advanced professional social work practice.
+Inform your recommender that when asked on the letter of recommendation form “How long have you known this applicant and in what capacity?”, they are to identify themselves as either employer or supervisor, and not list any additional roles such as friend or colleague.

-Your application will be denied if you are a current student or you graduated after August 2016 and do not provide a letter from an academic instructor.
+If you are a current student or you graduated after August 2019, you must provide a letter from an academic instructor or your application will be denied.